shadijiha/soen390-project/README.md

-# App Title
+# SkillSwipe

 This project is a part of SOEN 390 - Software Engineering Team Design Project - at Concordia University.
-The project aims to build (...)
+The project aims to build a LinkedIn esque app.

 <br />